 There are also some landmarks to stop at, the first being Casa Loma.
 The gothic mansion looks straight out of a fairytale and is even more majestic when the light displays are brought to life.

 Secondly, visit the iconic CN Tower and stop at the observation deck or the restaurant.
 Once here, you’re spoiled with 360-degree views of the city’s skyline.
-If you’re brave enough, people-watch those on the ground through the glass floor of the tower.
+If you’re brave enough, people-watch those on the ground through the tower’s glass floor.

 The Niagara Escarpment, museums and art galleries, a skiing center and hiking trails — that’s what Burlington has to offer.
 This city is one of the nicest places to visit in Ontario in winter, with a good selection of indoor and outdoor fun.

 In the outdoors, shred the slopes while snowboarding or skiing at the Glen Eden Ski and Snowboard Center or take to the snow on a toboggan.
 Try snowshoeing through a part of the Bruce Trail for something less serious.
-During the hike, you’ll come across plenty of greenery as well as awe-inspiring waterfalls.
+During the hike, you’ll see plenty of greenery and awe-inspiring waterfalls.

-If you aren’t down for some frosty outdoor fun, plenty of engaging activities are waiting indoors.
+Plenty of engaging activities await indoors if you aren’t down for some frosty outdoor fun.
 The first stops should be the ECHO Leahy Center or Ireland House Museum for any history buff interested in the city’s history.
-For the art enthusiast, check out over 1,000 ceramics from national artists at the Art Gallery of Burlington.
+Check out over 1,000 ceramics from national artists at the Art Gallery of Burlington for the art enthusiast.

 When it comes to natural beauty in winter, there may not be a city in Ontario that compares to Hamilton.
 This small town is home to over 100 waterfalls, all of which are worth chasing.
-They make for fantastic photo ops and are also a marvel to look at.
+They make for fantastic photo ops and are also a marvel.